 The music is great, and Brando does his best despite not being a singer.
-While Frank Sinatra is my favorite singer, my favorite number from this movie is actually the one in the video above.
+And while Frank Sinatra is my favorite singer, my favorite number from this movie is actually "If I Were a Bell" with Brando!

 Second only to his performance in Singin' in the Rain, Gene Kelly puts in an incredible showing in An American in Paris.

 He stars as a struggling artist in Paris, who soon finds himself in the middle of a love triangle with his sponsor (played by the wonderful Nina Foch) and the fiancé of his new friend (played by Leslie Caron in her debut).

 This 1951 Best Picture-winning film also took home Oscars for Best Writing, Best Cinematography, Best Art Direction/Set Decoration, Best Costume Design, and Best Music.

 With a wealth of fun and impressive numbers, this musical is sure to delight any musical fan.
 It's truly a feast for the eyes!

 5. Kiss Me Kate (1953)